AlbaXIII/build.mt/README.md

 ### My Builds

-Authenticated users, once logged in, can access a list of their submitted build by clicking on their account name and the 'my builds' link in the dropdown list.
+Authenticated users, once logged in, can access a list of their submitted builds by clicking on their account name and the 'my builds' link in the dropdown list.
 This page display is a filtered queryset showing only builds that have been created by the user, displayed in the same manner as the main build list.

 ![Build.mt my builds section](assets/readme_screenshots/my-builds.PNG)